Preserve and Personalize: Personalized Text-to-Image Diffusion Models without Distributional Drift: Conclusion

 \section{Conclusion}

-We introduce an objective for personalized diffusion models based on Lipschitz regularization.
-Motivated by the observation that distributional shift can be bounded under a Lipschitz constraint, we formulate a training objective that balances adaptation to novel concepts with preservation of prior knowledge, addressing a core challenge in personalization.
-Experimental results show that our method improves both image fidelity and textual alignment.
-Ablation studies further validate the necessity and utility of the proposed regularization.
-Our method requires no additional data and provides control over the balance between adaptation and preservation.
-Therefore, our work offers a principled approach to personalization that incorporates new concepts in a manner that better aligns with the goals of personalization without unintended deviation from the pretrained distribution.
+In this paper, we demonstrate that existing personalization objectives are misaligned for preventing distributional drift when adapting to novel concepts.
+Therefore, we introduce a Lipschitz-based regularization objective that bounds distributional shift under a Lipschitz constraint.
+The proposed formulation is simple yet theoretically grounded, aligning the training objective with the true goals of personalization.
+Through extensive experiments across diverse backbones and baselines, we validate consistent improvements in both subject fidelity and text alignment.
+Ablation and visual analyses further highlight the necessity of the regularization, while the method requires no additional time-consuming stages and provides explicit control over the adaptation–preservation trade-off.
+In conclusion, we contribute a principled approach to personalization that integrates new concepts without unintended deviation from the pretrained distribution.
+We hope our findings provide a practical reference for balancing adaptation and preservation in post-training across diverse domains.